University of Missouri System: Presidents

+Since 2017, the current president of the University of Missouri System is Mun Choi.

 History

 The University of Missouri was founded in 1839 in Columbia.
 It was the first public institution of higher learning west of the Mississippi River.
 It became a land-grant university after passage of the Morrill Act of 1862.
 In 1870, the University established the Missouri School of Mines and Metallurgy in Rolla.

 The UM System was created in 1963 when the University of Kansas City, which had been a private institution, was acquired and renamed University of Missouri-Kansas City.
 That same year, a new university named University of Missouri-St. Louis was created.
 In 1964, the School of Mines ‡ was renamed the University of Missouri-Rolla, and the original university in Columbia was renamed University of Missouri-Columbia.
 Effective January 1, 2008, UM–Rolla became the Missouri University of Science and Technology.

 Naming

 Since its founding in 1839 until the formation of the system in 1963, the institution in Columbia was known simply as the University of Missouri.
 When the University of Missouri System was established, the existing institutions—the University of Missouri in Columbia and its offshoot, the Missouri School of Mines and Metallurgy in Rolla were renamed the University of Missouri–Columbia and the University of Missouri–Rolla.
 The formerly private institution acquired by the system, the University of Kansas City, was renamed the University of Missouri–Kansas City.
 The newly created institution in St. Louis was suitably named the University of Missouri–St. Louis, thus creating a uniformly named system of institutions.

 The original generic name, the University of Missouri, was not officially assigned to any of the schools or the system.
 However, it has been commonly used both formally and informally to mean the original Columbia campus or the system.
 It has also been used to mean any of the other three campuses, though this is most often done in a casual manner at the campus in question, or by persons unfamiliar with the system.
 All four campuses have felt their regional designations potentially cause them to be mistaken as second-tier regional institutions.
 Considerable controversy over use of the generic name has been caused by the Columbia campus claiming de facto ownership, further marginalizing the other three campuses.